Safe Zone Series

 This workshop is for those Safe Zone Advocates who wish to take their commitment to advocacy a step further.
 By attending the Train the Trainer workshop, Safe Zone Advocates become eligible to facilitate Safe Zone LGBTQ+ 101 trainings, both on and off campus.

 The Coming Out workshop explores the process and challenges of coming out as Lesbian, Gay, Bisexual, or Transgender.
-Participants will learn more about theories and concerns about the coming out process for LGBTQ+ individuals.
+Participants will learn more about what the process of coming out may look like, different misconceptions, and how to be an advocate during and after someone comes out.
 The workshop will allow those who attend to explore their LGBTQ+ identity or to support a family member or friend who may be coming out.

 - Provide a space for individuals to ask questions about the coming out process and gain a better understanding of what coming out means to an LGBTQ+ person.